HHassig/cash-register/README.md

   * At timesitems_index_controller.js was a mess of variables and flow that is unreadable to others
   * Simpler code, better comments, consistent names (and less variables)
 * Practice makes perfect
+* This was my first introduction to TDD and first time seriously using rspec
+  * I think I did a good job given the constraints and definitely want to utilize this practice going forward
+  * Measure twice, cut once!

 <p align="right">(<a href="#readme-top">back to top</a>)</p>